infobloxopen/bloxone-python-client/README.md

 )
 ```

-Alternatively, You can also set the API key using the environment variable `UNIVERSAL_DDI_API_KEY`
+Alternatively, You can also set the API key using the environment variable `INFOBLOX_PORTAL_KEY`

 Note: The API key is a secret and should be handled securely.
 Hardcoding the API key in your code is not recommended.